Stay in the email feedback loop and increase email delivery rates by finding out who’s putting you in the junkbox

 Excite Feedback Loop: (firstname.lastname@example.org and email@example.com) Use both of these email addresses, because as of June 2008, Excite moved over to BlueTie.
 Use the information list above to determine what information to send to these email addresses.

 Gmail Feedback Loop – Just as a note, Gmail doesn’t accept white listing requests nor do they provide feedback loops.
+Last year they did enact a type of feedback loop, but it’s only available to your email service provider.
 They use contact lists plus extensive filters to determine what gets delivered to an inbox.
 They do have a bulk sender contact form however, if you feel that some of your messages are incorrectly marked as spam.

 In order to increase delivery rates, make sure to encourage your users to add your email address to their address book when you send them their first email.